-If you’ve spent any time around my little blog here, then you know we have corgis.
+If you've spent any time around my little blog here, then you know we have corgis.
 Our oldest boy, Dexter, turned 12 this past October.
-He’s been a remarkably healthy boy throughout his life, but in the last few months we noticed him slowing down a little and being more reluctant to go upstairs.
+He's been a remarkably healthy boy throughout his life, but in the last few months we noticed him slowing down a little and being more reluctant to go upstairs and when we took him on walks with this dinosaur dog harness and leash he was way less energetic than usual.
 Other than that, he was fine.
-We put it down to his old man bones starting to ache in his advancing age and didn’t think much of it.
+We put it down to his old man bones starting to ache in his advancing age and didn't think much of it.
 Then last Friday I found him in the upstairs hallway lying down and looking pained.
-His breathing was shallow and he wouldn’t get up to come to me.
+His breathing was shallow and he wouldn't get up to come to me.
 Matt carried him downstairs and set him outside and he walked to the grass to go potty, though he was moving slowly.

 We had to wait 4 days for our appointment, where Dexter ended up having an ultrasound and two fine needle biopsies.
 His original X-ray had shown some "fluid" floating around the tumor so the specialist wanted to take a sample of the mass itself as well as a sample of the fluid.
 The ultrasound was successful in that the doctor was able to see everything that he needed to.
 He was able to identify Dexter's tumor as originating from his spleen and, the best news, limited to his spleen.
 The doctor got a visual on all of his other organs and said they looked completely normal.
 Additional chest radiographs were taken to see if anything had spread to his heart or lungs - they were clear.